-To be admitted to the Annual Meeting and vote your shares, stockholders must register in advance at www.proxydocs.com/MGTA prior to the deadline of Wednesday, June 3, 2020 at 5:00 p.m.
-Eastern Time and provide the control number located in the shaded gray box in the Notice and Access Card or proxy card.
+To be admitted to the Annual Meeting and vote your shares, stockholders must register in advance at www.proxydocs.com/MGTA prior to the Annual Meeting and provide the control number located in the shaded gray box in the Notice and Access Card or proxy card.
 Stockholders who have completed registration will receive an email on the morning of the Annual Meeting with further instructions, including a unique link to access the Annual Meeting.